 Meet our facility dogs

 Litta was born Aug.
 12, 2018, and she began working at Children's Mercy in October 2022.
-Litta, and her handler work at the Adele Hall campus.
+Litta and her handler work at the Adele Hall campus.
 They spend most of their time working with various patients on various units.
 Litta also takes referrals outside of her designated units.
 Litta can often be seen wearing a big, bright bow; it has become her trademark!
-She brings lots of joy wherever she goes!

 Pet Pals program

-The Pet Pals program allows patients staying at Children's Mercy Adele Hall Campus the opportunity to interact with hospital volunteers and their trained and certified dogs.
+The Pet Pals program allows patients and staff members at both the Adele Hall campus and the Children’s Mercy Kansas location, the opportunity to interact with hospital volunteers and their trained and certified dogs.
 Does your dog have what it takes to be a Pet Pal?